Anne of Windy Poplars (film): Plot

 Anne Shirley arrives in the town of Pringleton, where she will be vice-principal of the local school until her marriage to Gilbert Blythe.
 At the train station, Mrs. Stephen Pringle tells Anne that she cannot board with her as expected.
 Left to fend for herself, she gets a ride from the school janitor, Jabez Monkman.
-He takes her around town hoping to find boarding with the one of the other Pringle families, but they all turn her down.
+He takes her around town hoping to find boarding with one of the other Pringle families, but they all turn her down.
 She eventually finds a place to live at Windy Poplars, a lovely house owned by Kate, her brother Matey, and their housekeeper Rebecca.
 Anne learns that Hester Pringle, the bitter old widow of Pringleton's founder, is the one blackballing her in town.
 She also meets Betty Grayson, an orphaned girl who lives next door with her cruel aunt Ernestine Pringle, and who changes her name depending on how she feels.

-Meanwhile at Maplehurst, the grim mansion across the bay where Hester Pringle lives, the determined matriarch gathers the Pringles to discuss how to remove Anne from her job.
+Meanwhile at Maplehurst, the grim mansion where Hester Pringle lives, the determined matriarch gathers the Pringles to discuss how to remove Anne from her job.
 Tony Pringle wants nothing to do with it and leaves.
 Hester wants her adopted daughter Catherine to have Anne's position, despite Catherine's assertion that she would rather continue teaching.
 When she finds out Anne is living at Windy Poplars, Hester is furious.

 The school principal, Mr. Gibson, tells Anne that she will teach an English class, direct the Dramatic Club, and instruct girls' gymnastics, in addition to vice-principal duties.
 She finds teaching difficult on account of Jen Pringle, who does what she pleases and is a bad influence on the other students.
 Jabez and Anne eavesdrop on Jen through the school's air vents and find out she is drawing a caricature of Anne on the blackboard.
 Anne shocks Jen by knowing who is responsible, which she credits to being psychic, and the class agree to behave themselves.
 Anne also tries to be friends with Catherine Pringle, but Catherine brushes her off and claims Anne hates all the Pringles.